hazelcast/hazelcast-spark/README.md

 // write to cache
 javaPairRddFunctions(rdd).saveToHazelcastCache(name);
 ```

-## Code Samples
+# Code Samples

-You can find the code samples for Hazelcast Spark Connector at https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spark
+You can find the code samples for Hazelcast Spark Connector at https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spark.

-## Testing
+# Testing

 Run `sbt test` command to execute the test suite.

 # Known Limitations

-If Hazelcast's data structure is modified (keys inserted or deleted) while Apache Spark is iterating over it, the RDD may encounter the same entry several times and fail to encounter other entries, even if they were present at the time of construction and untouched during iteration.
+If Hazelcast's data structure is modified (keys inserted or deleted) while Apache Spark is iterating over it, the RDD may encounter the same entry several times and fail to encounter other entries, even if they were present at the time of construction and untouched during the iteration.
 It is therefore recommended to keep the dataset stable while being read by Spark.